yvelikova/axway-open-docs/content/en/docs/central/cli_proxy_flow.md

         name: 'Default Team'
 ```

-If you specify `oauth` as the client authentication policy, specify `clientId`, `issuer`, and `metadataPath` in the application profile, to allow this application to consume your proxy.
+If you specify `oauth` as the client authentication policy, you must specify `clientId`, `issuer`, and `metadataPath` in the application profile to allow this application to consume your proxy.
 The type of client authentication policy specified under `clientApp` must match the type of application profile.
-If scopes are specified (see the example below), any token request for the client must request all of the scopes.
+If scopes are specified, any token request for the client must request all of the scopes.
 For example:

 ```
 version: v1 # Version of the file format